1998–99 All-Ireland Senior Club Hurling Championship

 The 1998–99 All-Ireland Senior Club Hurling Championship was the 29th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship began on 11 October 1998 and ended on 17 March 1999.
+The championship ran from 11 October 1998 to 17 March 1999.

-Birr were the defending champions, however, they were defeated in the county championship and failed to qualify.
+Birr of Offaly were the defending champions, however, they failed to qualify after being beaten by St Rynagh's in the semi-finals of the 1998 Offaly SHC.
+Graigue–Ballycallan of Kilkenny and St Joseph's Doora-Barefield of Clare made their championship debuts.

-On 17 March 1999, St. Joseph's Doora-Barefield won the championship following a 2–14 to 0–8 defeat of Rathnure in the All-Ireland final at Croke Park.
-It remains their only championship title.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 1999, between St Joseph's Doora-Barefield of Clare and Rathnure of Wexford, in what was a first championship meeting between the teams.
+St Joseph's Doora-Barefield won the match by 2–14 to 0–08 to claim a first title.

 Rathnure's Paul Codd was the championship's top scorer with 1–24.